-Something, it is to be hoped, in Names .- On Sunday last, the wife of Private Hunter, of the Royal Sappers and Miners, presented to the military chaplain at Liverpool, for baptism, two children, of which she has recently been confined.
+SOMETHING, IT IS TO BE HOPED, IN NAMES.-On Sunday last, the wife of Private Hunter, of the Royal Sappers and Miners, presented to the military chaplain at Liverpool, for baptism, two children, of which she has recently been confined.
 When the minister asked the sponsor to "name the child," the answer was "Inkerman;" and when he took the second, asking the same question, the answer was "Alma."
-The former was a boy, and the latter a girl, and their genuine military mother wished them to bear the names of the great battles which their father had witnessed on his march to Sebastopol.
+The former was a boy, and the latter a girl, and their genuine military mother wished them able to the provinces as yeomanry cavalry.
+It is proposed to ask the Queen to allow the Prince of Wales to accept the office of colonel commandant.
+The gentleman who is its chief promoter is a gallant Highland proprietor, who was formerly a captain of the 17th Lancers.